 Traditional Contracts Design-and-build Contracts Contract Contract 1.
 Form of performance bond; 1.
 Form of performance bond; 2.
 Form of parent company guarantee; 2.
 Form of parent company guarantee; 3.
 Form of appointment of Contractor as PSCS; 3.
 Form of appointment of Contractor as PSDP and PSCS; 4.
 Certificate in respect of professional indemnity insurance; 4.
 Certificate in respect of professional indemnity insurance; 5.
 Owner controlled insurances (if required); 5.
-Owner controlled insurances (if required); 6.
-Certificate in respect of Pay and Conditions of Employment; 6.
+Owner controlled insurances (if required); Certificate in respect of Pay and Conditions of Employment; 6.
 Certificate in respect of Pay and Conditions of Employment; 7.
 Form of collateral warranty; 7.
 Form of collateral warranty; 8.
 Form of bond for payment in respect of materials off-site; 8.
 Form of bond for payment in respect of materials off-site; 9.
 Terms of appointment of Conciliator; 9.
 Terms of appointment of Conciliator; 10.
 Form of conciliation payment bond; 10.
 Form of conciliation payment bond; 11.
 Arbitration rules.
 11. Arbitration rules.
 Contractor's Documents Contractor's Documents 1.
 Documents to be provided; 1.
 Documents to be provided; 2.
 Submission procedures; 2.
 Submission procedures; 3.
 Provision of data to facilitate the Employer and /or other contractors and its timing; 3.
 Provision of data to facilitate the Employer and /or other contractors and its timing; 4.
 Procedures that the Contractor is to follow in carrying out his design.
 4. Procedures that the Contractor is to follow in carrying out his design.
 Reporting Reporting Special reporting requirements, for example planning software to be used.
 Special reporting requirements, for example, planning software to be used.
 Confidential Matters Confidential Matters Title Title Statement of any materials from excavation and demolition to which the Contractor will have title.
 Statement of any materials from excavation and demolition to which the Contractor will have title.

-Traditional Contracts Design-and-build Contracts QA and Testing (not already in specifications) QA and Testing (not already in specifications) 1.
-Quality Assurance procedures; 1.
-Quality Assurance procedures; 2.
-Quality Assurance inspections; 2.
-Quality Assurance inspections; 3.
-Items to be inspected or tested before delivery to the Site, including details;.
-3. Items to be inspected or tested before delivery to the Site, including details; 4.
-Tests and test descriptions of tests to be carried out by the Contractor, the ER and others, including tests to be passed before Substantial Completion.
-4. Tests and test descriptions of tests to be carried out by the Contractor, the ER and others, including tests to be passed before Substantial Completion.
+Tra ditional Contracts Design-and-build Cor ntracts QA and Testin specifications) ng (not already in) QA and Testing (not already in specifications) n 1.
+Quality As surance procedures; 1.
+Quality Assurance procedure es; 2.
+Quality As surance inspections; 2.
+Quality Assurance inspection ns; inspected or tested before the Site, including details;.
+3. Items to be inspected or teste delivery to the Site, including carried out others, incl est descriptions of tests to be by the Contractor, the ER and uding tests to be passed before Completion.
+Tests and test descriptions of carried out by the Contractor others, including tests to be p Substantial Completion. , the ER and